 - Visitors must make an appointment.

-- Visitors must wear a mask.
+- Visitors must wear a face mask.

 If you have not done research in the CWRU Archives, here is what to expect and some suggestions for making the most out of your visit.
 Contact us before you visit.
 We will help you identify relevant sources and what, if any, access restrictions apply.
 Identifying relevant sources is not always as simple as it seems, so make this initial contact well in advance of a planned visit.